 In particular, pinned units used in 2-pin or 3-pin arrangements can convert pipe growth into the angular rotation and control the expansion from 2 directions and in 2 planes.

 It is important not to confuse angular rotation with torsion.
 Torsion is a twisting rotational movement around the longitudinal axis; it generates undesirable shear forces within the bellows, and anyone should always avoid putting torsion on the bellows.
 Instead, please refer to the section about torsion.

-Such units usually require a lot of flexibility to absorb significant amounts of movements in combination.
+Such units usually require a lot of flexibility to absorb significant amounts of combined movements.
 However, this often leads to a limited pressure-containing capacity due to considerations towards the bellows’ stability.